falcosecurity/falco/proposals/20190826-grpc-outputs.md

 import "google/protobuf/timestamp.proto";
 import "schema.proto";

-package falco.output;
+package falco.outputs;

-option go_package = "github.com/falcosecurity/client-go/pkg/api/output";
+option go_package = "github.com/falcosecurity/client-go/pkg/api/outputs";

-// The `subscribe` service defines the RPC call
+// The `outputs` service defines a server-streaming RPC call
 // to perform an output `request` which will lead to obtain an output `response`. service service {
-  rpc subscribe(request) returns (stream response);
+  rpc outputs(request) returns (stream response);
 }

 // The `request` message is the logical representation of the request model.
-// It is the input of the `subscribe` service.
+// It is the input of the `outputs` service.
 // It is used to configure the kind of subscription to the gRPC streaming server. message request {
   bool keepalive = 1;